zarr-developers/governance/.github/ISSUE_TEMPLATE/zic_invite.md

 ---
+name: ZIC Invite
-name: Invitation to Zarr Implementation Council (${COMMUNITY})
+title: Invitation to Zarr Implementation Council (${COMMUNITY})
 about: For use by the ZSC to invite communities to join the Zarr Implementation Council
 labels: ZIC
-assignees: @zarr-developers/steering-council
+assignees: ''
 ---

 <!--